cjacker/opensource-toolchain-stm8/README.md

 This firmware will set the requires option bytes, also blink the LED on board. by default, it blink PH2 for STM8S207 and PD0 for STM8S105, you can modify the codes according to your development board.

 ### stm8gal
-After bootloader enabled, we can use stm8gal and UART to flash the development board.
+After bootloader enabled, we can use stm8gal and UART to flash the development board wired up with a USB cable.

 stm8gal is a tool for uplading hexfiles to the STM8 microcontroller via UART or SPI , using the built-in ROM bootloader.